Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Results

+We successfully transfer the learned LSTM policies onto the Unitree A1 robot hardware.
+Figure~\ref{fig:snapshots} shows snapshots from the robot robustly running over rough terrain with a natural-looking bounding gait, including adaptability to added loads up to 5 kg.

+Our video shows additional results of running on various terrains (rough and variable grass including rocks, pavements, uneven terrain) including under heavy loads (42\% of the nominal robot mass).
+We would like to emphasize that the bumpy grass field shown in Figure~\ref{fig:snapshots} is actually very uneven.
+In addition, since the policy is blind, it is challenging to account for high obstacles at high speeds.
+Therefore, as part of our future work, we are working on adding vision input into the learning framework to allow high speed running on more challenging terrains.

-In Figures~\ref{fig:height_rp},~\ref{fig:joint_vels},~\ref{fig:joint_torques}, we compare the body height and orientation, as well as joint velocities and torques for the front right leg (though the other legs are similar) while running with no load vs. with a 10 $kg$ load.
-The plots show 1 second of time when the agent has reached a steady-state velocity in both cases.
-Due to the added load, the height of the quadruped is lower when carrying the 10 $kg$ load.
-While the joint states are similar in both cases, the agent must use more torque in the 10 $kg$ load instance, as can be reasonably expected.
-In both cases, the maximum joint velocities and torques are reached for the thigh joint, as well as the maximum velocity for the calf joint, implying we reach near the dynamic capabilities of the system.
-In the 10 $kg$ load case, the maximum torque is applied for longer periods of time.
+In Figure~\ref{fig:height_rp}, we compare the body height and orientation while running with no load, with a 3 $kg$ load, and with a 5 $kg$ load.
+The plots show 3 seconds of time when the agent has reached a steady-state velocity in all cases.
+The height of the quadruped is lower when carrying heavier loads, though the pitch remains similar.